damirka/kiosk-docs/src/kiosk/list-and-delist.md

 ## Listing an asset

 Kiosk Owner can list any asset asset that is stored in their Kiosk.
-To list a function they need to call the `kiosk::list` function, specify the item they're willing to put on sale, and the price they're willing to sell it for.
+To do so they need to call the `kiosk::list` function, specify the asset they're willing to put on sale, and the price they're willing to sell it for.

 > The price only supports SUI at the moment.